martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 #### The first bound

 OK, so we'll be using the KL divergence.
 Where does this actually get us?
 Let's see.
-The KL divergence in general can be written as
+The KL divergence between $q(x)$ and $p(x)$ can be written as

 $$
 \mathbb{E}_{x \sim q(x)} [\log q(x) - \log p(x)].